ChemicalRocketeer/node_longterm/readme.md

 ```

 ### init
 Before scheduling events, you will want to set up longterm with the init function.
-This will let you choose the type of data store you want to use, among other options.
+This will let you choose the data store you want to use, among other options.

 ```
 longterm.init({